top of page

 The finished work is then sprayed with a protective varnish.

-My pieces are now in local homes as well as in those more distant - Toronto, Guelph, Northern Ontario, Alberta, British Columbia, Massachusetts, Connecticut & Tennessee.
+My paintings are in homes and businesses in Crystal Beach, Toronto, Guelph, Northern Ontario, Alberta, British Columbia, Massachusetts, Connecticut & Tennessee.

-As well, 4 of my pieces have been sold through the Leslie Grove Art Gallery in Toronto.
+As well, several of my pieces have been sold through the Leslie Grove Art Gallery in Toronto.

 bottom of page